EventSaucePHP/EventSauce/docs/docs/testing/index.md

 Tests written in this style are very expressive and easy to read.
 This makes it simple to document business requirements.
 The test tooling also makes it easy to follow the TDD approach.
-Creating tests (and the required events) often gives very usable insights when modeling your application.
+Creating tests (and the required events) often gives very usable insights when modelling your application.

 ## 1. Create a base test case for your aggregate.

 It's advised to create a base test for your aggregate.
 This base class sets up the defaults for all test cases around the aggregate.
-There are a couple methods that need to be implemented:
+There are a couple of methods that need to be implemented:

 * `aggregateRootId` is expected to always return the same aggregate root ID
 * `aggregateRootClassName` for the fully qualified aggregate root class name